- The Catalog is the name of the internal database of Keypirinha where all the items are indexed to allow a quick search.

 More info in the First steps chapter.

-This container holds the source code of its plugins, their dependencies, a default configuration file, if any, and optionally some documentation.
+It contains the source code of its plugins, their dependencies, a default configuration file, if any, and optionally some documentation.

-*.keypirinha-packagefile, which is actually a regular zip archive).
+*.keypirinha-packagefile, which is a regular zip archive).

 Read Packages Structure for more information.